learnbyexample/learn_js_regexp/js_regexp.md

 < "ABC AC adc ABBBC"

 // \d will be covered later
-// for now, it is enough to know that it will match all digits
+// for now, it is enough to know that it will match all digit characters
 > '1 42 317'.replace(/\d+/g, m => m*2)
 < "2 84 634"
 ```